 I. Monetary and Non-Monetary Awards

-A non-monetary award may be granted to recognize employees for continuous years of service, exemplary contributions to Fulton County and extra efforts that exceed normal job requirements.
+Awards may be granted to recognize employees for continuous years of service, exemplary contributions to Fulton County and extra efforts that exceed normal job requirements.
 Non-monetary awards may be awarded by supervisors, Appointing Authorities or the County Manager.
-Monetary awards must be first approved by the County Manager.